pranjal23/OBJ_HalfEdge/README.md

 # OBJ_HalfEdge
-Obj format meshes are display using half-edge data-structure
+Obj format meshes are displayed using half-edge data-structure